awsdocs/amazon-personalize-developer-guide/doc_source/users-datasets.md

 # Users dataset<a name="users-datasets"></a>

  A *Users dataset* stores metadata about your users\.
 This might include information such as age, gender, or loyalty membership\.
+A Users dataset is optional\.
+You must at minimum create an [Interactions dataset](interactions-datasets.md)\.

  When you create a Users dataset, you must also create a schema for the dataset\.
 A *schema* tells Amazon Personalize about the structure of your data and allows Amazon Personalize to parse the data\.
 For an example of a Users schema, see [Users schema example](#schema-examples-users)\.
 For information on schema requirements see [Dataset and schema requirements](how-it-works-dataset-schema.md#dataset-requirements)\.